2 euro commemorative coins: Regulations and restrictions

 Since 2005, the recommendations for the design of the national sides of all the coins have been modified, which has also affected the designs of the €2 commemorative coins of the following years.
-See Euro coins for more information.
+See euro coins for more information.

-Member states must inform each other of new draft designs, ultimately European Council and the European Commission approves them.
-In 2015, Belgium planned to submit a design commemorating the 200th anniversary of the Battle of Waterloo, which caused complaints from France.
-Belgium resigned from issuing such a coin.
-However, a Belgian collector's coin of 2.50 euros was issued, taking advantage of the fact that these coins are not submitted to approval process of draft designs.
+The different States must inform each other of the new draft designs (both of the "regular" coins and the 2 euro commemorative coins) as well as the European Council and the European Commission, which must give their approval.
+One consequence of the above was the case of the 2 euro commemorative coin that Belgium planned to issue in 2015 on the 200th anniversary of the Battle of Waterloo, which caused complaints from France and Belgium's resignation from issuing such a coin.
+However, Belgium issued a collector's coin of 2.50 euros, taking advantage of the fact that these coins are not submitted to the prior information of their draft designs.

+A Dutch law, which requires the portrait of the current head of state of the Netherlands and the words NAME (Koning/Koningin) der Nederlanden to appear on all coins issued by the Netherlands (for example, currently Willem-Alexander Koning der Nederlanden) was amended in 2007, so that the Netherlands could take part in the issuing program of the "50th anniversary of the Treaty of Rome" common €2 commemorative coin, issued by all eurozone member states; the amendment completely removed the requirement for €2 commemorative coins.

 Issues

-19 members of the Eurozone including four microstates have independently issued €2 commemorative coins with Greece being the first country to issue this type of coin.
-Croatia has yet to issue a commemorative coin since its Euro adoption.
+20 members of the eurozone and four microstates (Andorra, Monaco, San Marino and the Vatican City) have independently issued €2 commemorative coins, with Greece being the first country to do so.

+The four microstates which also use the euro due to an official agreement with the European Union, do not issue the common €2 commemorative coins, issued by all the other eurozone members to commemorate events of Europe-wide importance, as they are not member states of the European Union.

-There have been five common €2 commemorative coins issues:
+There have also been five common €2 commemorative coins issued by all eurozone member states: